Planned Development

 Staff Analysis:

-The walking path throughout Cardinal Place provides a recreational amenity for its residents, but it does not improve connectivity to any place except within the development itself.
-The only pedestrian access point that connects to existing sidewalk infrastructure is the Brooks Avenue entrance, and it is located very far from the cluster of park spaces.
+The walking path throughout Cardinal Place provides a recreational amenity for its residents, but it does not currently improve connectivity to any place except within the development itself.
+The only pedestrian access point that connects to existing sidewalk infrastructure is the Brooks Avenue entrance, and it is located very far from the cluster of public park spaces.

-Proposal: The applicant credits the site design with several public benefits:
+2) Environment and Conservation: The applicant credits the site design with several environmental benefits.

 - An increase in sustainability through building efficiency via more units per building.

-- At least 75% of the building footprint will have white roofs, which reduces the energy required to cool buildings.
+- At least 75% of the building footprint will have white roofs, which reduces the energy required to cool buildings

-Many of the benefits described in this section rely on the argument that development under the RN-4 zoning district would necessarily be more impervious, auto-centric, discouraging of greenspace, and would result in less efficient residential buildings.
-This is based on the scenario provided that shows how much the land would need to be subdivided for the extent of multifamily development being pursued by the applicant.
-While the RN-4 district dimensional standards are not intended for the scale and massing of multifamily development proposed, that does not mean the zoning district hampers walkability, conservation or sustainable building design.
+Staff Analysis: Many of the benefits described in this section rely on the argument that development under the RN-4 zoning district would necessarily be more impervious, auto-centric, discouraging of greenspace, and would result in less efficient residential buildings.
+This is based on the alternative scenario provided that shows how much the land would need to be subdivided for the extent of multifamily development being pursued by the applicant.
+While the RN-4 district dimensional standards are not intended for the scale and massing of multifamily development proposed, that does not mean the zoning district hampers conservation or sustainable building design.
 To the contrary, the RN-4 district actively promotes greenspace with the pocket neighborhood design standards in Article 4.5.
 Additionally, the density of the residential buildings themselves should not be considered a public benefit as they represent more dwelling units and therefore more profit for the development.

 3) Infrastructure, Access and Mobility:

-- Provision of vehicular parking spaces and covered bike parking for the park and recreational spaces
+- Provision of parking spaces for the public park and recreational spaces

-- Installation of a bike repair station
+- Installation of a bike repair station and covered bike parking above the required minimum and near the public park space

 PURSUANT TO ARTICLE 16.7.E.3.e, THE RECOMMENDATION OF THE KNOXVILLE-KNOX COUNTY PLANNING COMMISSION AND DECISION OF THE CITY COUNCIL MUST MAKE A FINDING THAT THE FOLLOWING STANDARDS FOR A PLANNED DEVELOPMENT HAVE BEEN MET:

-A. THE PROPOSED PLANNED DEVELOPMENT MEETS THE PURPOSE OF A PLANNED DEVELOPMENT (Article 16.7.A)
+A. THE PROPOSED PLANNED DEVELOPMENT MEETS THE PURPOSE OF A PLANNED DEVELOPMENT (Article 16.7.A):

 B. THE PROPOSED PLANNED DEVELOPMENT WILL NOT BE INJURIOUS TO THE USE AND ENJOYMENT OF OTHER PROPERTY IN THE VICINITY.